bcgov/fasstr/README.md

 designated as 2000).
 Start, end and excluded years will be based on the specified water year.

-For your own analyses, you can add date variables to your dataset using the `add_date_variables()` or `add_seasons()` functions.
+For your own analyses, you can add date variables to your data set using the `add_date_variables()` or `add_seasons()` functions.

 ##### Drainage Basin Area